2023–24 Plunket Shield season

 The 2023–24 Plunket Shield was the 98th season of the Plunket Shield, the domestic first-class cricket competition that is played in New Zealand.
 The tournament started on 20 October 2023, and the final round of matches began on 24 March 2024.
-Central Districts are the defending champions, having won their 12th title the previous year.

 Wellington won the tournament to clinch their 22nd Plunket Shield title, finishing on 94 points with 4 wins, despite rain washing out the final day of the last round.